Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-product.md

 | Grid columns | `addProductListColumns`, `fillCustomProductListColumns` | Add the two Packeta columns to the product list | [VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#addProductListColumns] |
 | Grid filters | `addProductFilters`, `processProductFilterClauses` | Add the two filters and join the metadata to the query | [VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#processProductFilterClauses] |

-The two columns are hidden by default, and a filter can switch them off [VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#defaultHiddenColumns].
+The two columns are hidden by default
+[VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#defaultHiddenColumns], and one filter of the plugin switches off the two grid filters [VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#addProductFilters].
 The checkbox list of the carriers comes from the active carriers of the carrier module [VERIFY: src/Packetery/Module/Product/DataTab.php#render].